chainrunner8/EMLM/README.md

 │── README.md

 ## Setup & requirements
-Make sure you have Python installed.
+Make sure you have R installed.
 You can check by running:
 ```sh
 r --version
 ```